by James Kraus

 The impressive performance credentials of the Porsche brought the turbocharger glowing acclaim.
 Lingering issues like turbo lag were overlooked by buyers in awe of the acceleration and top speed figures.
 By the end of the 1970′s other manufactures began embracing the turbocharger as the public clamoured for cars bearing the “turbo” moniker and the first turbocharged diesel cars made their appearance at the close of the decade: the Peugeot 604 D Turbo and Mercedes-Benz 300 SD.
 Within a few more years, nearly every manufacturer offered at least one turbocharged model.

 Today, while turbochargers on diesel-powered vehicles are ubiquitous, their popularity on non-diesels seems to have fluctuated with the price of crude oil.
-Now that fuel efficiency is back in the forefront, the spread of turbocharging in tandem with direct injection will likely become the norm for all petroleum-powered automobiles.
+Now that fuel efficiency is back at the forefront, the spread of turbocharging in tandem with direct injection will likely expand considerably.

 Here is an entertaining commercial shot in 1961 and aired in April of 1962 to introduce television audiences to the new Jetfire: